mobizt/ESP-Mail-Client/README.md

   networkConnection();

   // Set the session config
-  session.server.host_name = "smtp.gmail.com"; //for gmail.com
+  config.server.host_name = "smtp.gmail.com"; //for gmail.com
-  session.server.port = 465; // SSL
+  config.server.port = 465; // SSL
-  session.login.email = "your Email address"; //set to empty for no SMTP Authentication session.login.password = "your Email password"; //set to empty for no SMTP Authentication session.login.user_domain = "client domain or ip e.g. mydomain.com";
+  config.login.email = "your Email address"; //set to empty for no SMTP Authentication config.login.password = "your Email password"; //set to empty for no SMTP Authentication config.login.user_domain = "client domain or ip e.g. mydomain.com";

   // Declare the SMTP_Message class variable to handle to message being transport